 So is this true?
 Will automating print have the same effect on our industry as the tractor?
 Or will it be more like the ATM?

 The banking industry is not like that.
-Banks are customer focused organizations and clearly understand the importance of delivering a positive experience.
+Banks are customer-focused organizations and clearly understand the importance of delivering a positive experience.
 And they have been very successful at using automation to free up time for their employees to deliver a better and more personal experience than they could before.

-With regard to the recent trend of branch closures, does this mean that banking on a whole will see the number of jobs reduce?
+With regard to the recent trend of branch closures, does this mean that banking as a whole will see the number of jobs reduce?
 I doubt it.
 All of these new online services will require different people involved to make them happen.
 To make the technology work.
 To be available to speak to on the phone etc. Take a look at First Direct, the independently rated no. 1 bank – they have no branches but I’m sure they have plenty of people!

 It’s clear that the printing industry is much more closely aligned to the banking industry than the farming industry in this way, and as such we have the same opportunities to use automation to grow our businesses.

 I can’t imagine there are many companies out there that don’t want to grow and be more successful, I certainly haven’t met any.
 So it’s unlikely that the boss of a company who has worked hard to make an automation project successful is going to say “Right, we’ve saved £20,000 a year because of that, let’s stick it in the bank”.
 It’s much more likely that any savings made from automation projects will be reinvested and used to further grow the business.
 This is certainly what we’re seeing at the printing companies that we visit.
-For example, companies employing additional technology staff, senior CTO roles and positions such as, ‘Systems and Automation’.
+For example, companies employing additional technology staff, senior CTO roles, and positions such as, ‘Systems and Automation’.

 It’s true that the number of printing companies is still on the decline, from 10,500 in 2010 to 8,400 in 2017.
 But the average number of employees per company has increased in that time period too – from 13.3 employees to 13.8 employees, according to the BPIF.
 A fact that supports the above example, and what we’re seeing out in the real world.